 In general, as stated in Rights, Rules, Responsibilities, the University normally does not impose penalties for misconduct off-campus beyond the local vicinity.
 However, electronic misconduct directed by a member of the Princeton University community against another member or members of the Princeton community may be actionable regardless of the location from which the misconduct originated or the network or device used.
 Consistent with RRR, judgments about such incidents will depend on the facts of an individual case.

 All faculty, students, staff, departmental computer users, and authorized visitors, and others who may be granted use of the University’s systems and network services or University-contracted services, must comply with the University’s policies.
 When a member of the University community is found to be in violation of this Policy, any disciplinary action is handled by the normal University authority and via the normal disciplinary process that would apply for other types of infractions.
-When an authorized visitor or departmental computing user is in violation of policy, the University sponsor or host may be held accountable.
+When an authorized visitor or departmental computing-account user is in violation of policy, the University sponsor or host may be held accountable.
 If the matter involves illegal action, law enforcement agencies may become involved, as they would for campus actions that do not involve the information technologies or Internet.